Special Services and Opportunities

 The First-Year TRAC is a program designed to help first-time freshmen students transition to college life.
 TRAC is an acronym that stands for Transforming Relationships and Academic Connections.
 Since there is more to a rewarding college experience than excelling academically, the First-Year TRAC helps ensure students are engaging with their experience in all that ways that studies show will ensure success.

 As part of the First-Year TRAC students will:

 - Take a Mentoring course led by a Peer Mentor

 - Take a Signature Course with a distinguished professor

 - Attend First-Year TRAC events on campus

-Signature Courses (UNCO 1301) are engaging, dynamic courses reserved for first-year freshmen enrolled in the University College.
+Signature Courses (UNCO 1301) are engaging, dynamic courses reserved for first-year freshmen.
 These courses highlight the faculty member’s passion for the topic and communicate knowledge on that topic for a general first-year student.
 Ideal Signature Courses include interactive student engagement including, group projects, oral presentations, group discussion, proposals/ sales pitches, and other active, experiential learning strategies.